-In-Home Therapy (ARMHS)
+In-Home Services (ARMHS)

 There are times in life when stressful situations, such as pregnancy, traumatic birth, or experiencing a loss can overwhelm us to the point where the everyday chores of living become difficult.
 For these situations, Equal Footing offers mental health rehabilitation services to help individuals recover to the point where they can manage their lives again.